Mom’s Stuffing, Lightened Up

 - 2 cups chicken broth

 - 1/2 cup water

 - cooking spray

-In a large bowl add bread and combine with sauteed vegetables.
+- In a large bowl add bread and combine with sauteed vegetables.
 Add chicken broth and egg mixture and combine well.
-If stuffing is too dry, add a little water until you have the right consistency.
+If stuffing is too dry, add a little more broth or water until you have the right consistency.

 - Spray a casserole with cooking spray, add stuffing.
 (If making ahead cover with foil and refrigerate).